JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code prints a string in upper case
+This code prints the last digit of a number